 If, after reading this article, you would like additional information, we invite you to contact us at Shouse Law Group.

-You may also find helpful information in our related articles on California Probation Law and Probation Violation Hearings, Parole Suitability Hearings, and Parole Revocation Hearings.
+You may also find helpful information in our related article on California Probation Law and Probation Violation Hearings.

 California parole is a supervised program that takes place when inmates re-enter the community after being released from prison.
 Sometimes parole is automatic.
 Other times it is not.